rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 layout: other-content
 title: Foundation of the Tokenomics Rework
 nav-title: Part 3 - Foundation of the Tokenomics Rework
-description: Explains how the tokenomic reworks core components work.
+description: Explains the core components of the tokenomic rework and how these are likely to affect node operators.
 author: Valdorff (@Valdorff), LongForWisdom, Samus (@orangesamus), Paladin
-custom-next: /tokenomics-explainers/002-rework-intro
+custom-next: /tokenomics-explainers/004-rework-support
-custom-prev: /tokenomics-explainers/004-rework-support
+custom-prev: /tokenomics-explainers/002-rework-intro
+depth: Intermediate
 ---

 {% assign cPrev=site.pages | where:"url", page.custom-prev | first %}